danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 4. **Debugging Tools Are Your Friend**: Chrome DevTools’ ability to simulate User-Agent strings was critical to reproducing the issue.

 ## TODO
-* WIP integrate notes from `~/Documents/tech/blog-research/blog-ideas.md`
-* Explain what browsernizer and browser gems do
-* Better sub-section heading for "Investigating the Cause"
 * Annotate `chrome-devtools-custom-user-agent-string.png` with arrow pointing to what to uncheck and where to custom fill in
 * Aside: Datadog/APM terminology - link to a good learning resource for those unfamiliar
 * Aside: Mention browsernizer hasn't been updated in 8 years, careful with bringing in gems that don't get regularly updated, we may in the future want to remove this dependency and use browser gem directly for browser detection.